 - Sender reputation, and therefore deliverability, with a dedicated IP address is entirely your responsibility.
 While our deliverability team can offer guidance on establishing and maintaining your IP address's sender reputation, you will not benefit from the established quality of ClickDimensions' shared pool of IP addresses.

 - Each customer using a dedicated IP actually gets 2 dedicated IP addresses.
 Volume is load balanced between the 2 IPs to keep them both warm.

 - Dedicated IPs are monitored for blacklisting 24/7.
 The Deliverability team will notify you if your IPs have been blacklisted by a major list and assist with the delisting if available.

-- You will benefit from the service protection that is built into our platform.
+- You will continue to benefit from the Service Protection that is built into our platform.